Listen up Men, we don’t talk about our feelings and we are suffering for it.

-And we are sensitive lovers and are always there to help the children with their homework.
+And we are sensitive lovers and we are always there to help our children with their homework.

-This is right, It proper and it is by design.
+This is right.
+It is proper and it is by design.

 I’m not sure whose design, but we are here in the 21st century with a very different man than we had only a few years ago.

 My father in law is a good man, but he must look at me sometimes and wonder if I haven’t got a pair of boobs under my t-shirt.
 We are so different.